 • I added my Wilton Cake Strips to each pan to help keep the tops level.
 If you don’t have them, I recommend getting a couple!

-• I used 3, 6 inch x 2 inch cake pans to bake this cake.
-You can also use 3, 6 inch x 3 inch cake pans.
+• I used three 6-inch x 2-inch cake pans to bake this cake.
+You can also use three 6-inch x 3-inch cake pans.

-• To retain some of the moisture from the cake, you can cool them upside down on a cooling rack still in their cake pans.
+• To retain some moisture from the cakes, you can cool them upside down on a cooling rack while they are still in their cake pans.

-• If you are not going to be frosting the cake after cooling it, you can store them in the cake pans tightly wrapped in plastic wrap in the refrigerator.
-Alternatively, you can also double wrap them tightly and keep them in the refrigerator.
-You can also store them in the freezer for up to a month double wrapped tightly in plastic wrap and kept in a freezer storage bag.
+• If you are not going to be frosting the cake after cooling it, you can store it in the cake pans tightly wrapped in plastic wrap in the refrigerator.
+Alternatively, you can double-wrap it tightly and keep it in the refrigerator.
+You can also store it in the freezer for up to a month, double-wrapped tightly in plastic wrap and kept in a freezer storage bag.

-• Leftover cake slices can be double wrapped in plastic wrapped and stored in an airtight container in the freezer for up to a month.
+• Leftover cake slices can be double-wrapped in plastic wrap and stored in an airtight container in the freezer for up to a month.
 Allow to defrost in the refrigerator or at room temperature before enjoying.

 You May Also Like These Other Chocolate Desserts!